paragdesai1/figma-code-comparator/README.md

 ## Usage

-1. In Figma:
-   - Select the frames or components you want to compare
-   - Run the Figma Code Comparator plugin
-   - Click "Export Selection" to prepare the designs for comparison

-2. In Chrome:
-   - Navigate to the website you want to compare
+1. Navigate to your Figma design in Chrome
-   - Click the Figma Code Comparator extension icon
+2. Click the Figma Code Comparator extension icon
-   - Choose your comparison mode
+3. Choose your comparison mode
-   - Use the overlay controls to adjust the view
+4. Use the overlay controls to adjust the view

-3. Features:
+## Features

 - Drag the split view divider to compare different parts of the design
 - Use the opacity slider in overlay mode
 - Enable measurement guides to check spacing and alignment
 - Switch between comparison modes to find differences

+## Version History

+### v1.2.0
+- Enhanced UI controls with improved visual feedback
+- Added smooth hover transitions and tooltips
+- Implemented consistent button styling across modes
+- Updated documentation to reflect UI changes

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-When contributing, please ensure all changes maintain synchronization across:
-- Version numbers in package.json and manifest.json
-- UI/Design elements and controls
-- Documentation and README
-- Code implementation and comments
+## Security

+Please review our [Security Policy](SECURITY.md) for guidelines on reporting vulnerabilities and best practices.

 ## License